kaimast/geni-lib3/docs/source/tutorials/federationquery.rst

    '__init__', '__module__', '__new__', '__reduce__', '__reduce_ex__', '__repr__', '__setattr__',
    '__sizeof__', '__str__', '__subclasshook__', '__weakref__', 'available', 'capacity', 'configured']

-  In general attributes starting with underscores are not useful to us, so we can see 3 attribuets of value - ``available``, ``capacity``, and ``configured``.
+  In general attributes starting with underscores are not useful to us, so we can see 3 attributes of value - ``available``, ``capacity``, and ``configured``.
 In most cases their meanings should be obvious, so just knowing they exist even without documentation is quite helpful.